-In a question is about pain killers house 5 invariably comes forward.
+In a question about pain killers house 5 invariably comes forward.
 House 5 is the house of pleasure, which, obviously, is the opposite of pain.
 Here the Moon, his emotions, is also L5.

 Saturn exalts itself.
 Certainly.
 It thinks its state is the most important thing in the world, rightfully.
 With a twist: Saturn also rules his 12th house of self-undoing and addiction.
-So he is depressed, he wants “death”, or the death of his depression; how to accomplish that?
+So he is depressed, and he wants “death”, or the death of his depression; how to accomplish that?
 By indulging in his addiction that he knows all so well.
 Saturn exalts his L12.

-So will the pain killers help him with his condition?
+So will the painkillers help him with his condition?

 The pain killer is L10, Jupiter.
 Jupiter is in its detriment and on the South Node.
 It could not be weaker.
-Its essential debility tells us that this is not a good way to deal with the depression.
-The South Node tells us that it will have no impact, as Jupiter has no action power.
+Its essential debility tells us that this is not a good way to deal with depression.
+The South Node tells us that it will have no impact, as Jupiter has no active power.
 In addition to that Jupiter is in no dignities of either Saturn or the Moon, so it will not help either.

 The answer is simply “no”.

 If he wants to get into it for the high that he gets that is another story.
 But it will not help him get out of depression; on the contrary, it will feed that fixed Moon in house 12.
-The Moon is peregrine in a fixed sign, he’s is not happy emotionally and that is a difficult thing to change.
+The Moon is peregrine in a fixed sign, he is not happy emotionally and that is a difficult thing to change.
 So, emotionally he leans toward his addiction.